 Take advantage of advances in warehouse automation ― including advanced robotics ― to create flexible, robust supply chains that can keep up with increasing customer demands.
 A radical shift in consumer behavior accelerated by the COVID-19 pandemic has exponentially expanded the wide-scale adoption of e-commerce and online purchasing.
 As consumers increasingly make online purchases for standard items like groceries and household supplies, this shift is likely to become permanent ― creating a significant impact on warehouse operations and creating new opportunities for innovation.
 Early winners so far in this business environment have been the technology-embracing early adopters such as Amazon and Ocado, who have innovated with robotics and software to create more efficient, durable supply chains.
 However, there’s room in this space for all players who are prepared to adopt warehouse automation and robotics.
 It’s likely that those who don’t participate in this disruptive innovation risk being left behind.

-Traditionally, robotics have been applied in repeatable, fixtured applications such as those on automotive assembly lines.
+Traditionally, robotics have been applied in repeatable, fixtured applications, such as those on automotive assembly lines.
 Now, artificial intelligence (AI) and the Internet of Things (IoT) are enabling breakthroughs in perception and complex decision-making in real time.
+Next-generation robotics intelligence combines cutting-edge robotics, artificial intelligence and data analytics to create a connected ecosystem that can seamlessly collaborate with the human workforce.
 This allows robotics technologies to operate effectively in more complicated, unstructured environments such as the warehouse and distribution networks.